 The key to mold control is moisture control.

 When water damage is discovered, it is important to examine the materials that are wet.
 Some materials, such as hard plastics, brick, and metals, do not support mold growth.
 These materials can be cleaned with water and a detergent.
 Absorbent, carbon-containing materials such as ceiling tiles, manufactured wood and gypsum wallboard materials, and carpets can serve as a source of food for molds.
 These materials should be removed and replaced if not dried between 24 to 48 hours after becoming water-damaged.
-The Massachusetts Department of Public Health (MDPH) has developed guidance for preventing and identifying water damage in schools.
+The Massachusetts Department of Public Health (MDPH) has developed guidance for preventing and identifying water damage in schools and public buildings.

-During a school assessment, Indoor Air Quality Program staff examine both the interior and exterior of a building for sources of water and identify any signs of water damage.
+During an assessment, Indoor Air Quality Program staff examine both the interior and exterior of a building for sources of water and identify any signs of water damage.
 Staff may also take moisture measurements; however, mold testing is not conducted or recommended in any building types since there are no standards or limits for comparison.
 Commonly observed signs of water damage in schools and large buildings include stained ceiling tiles, damage to cabinets and countertops in sink areas, and spills on carpets.